SuttonAshby/foxhallDesignCompany/README.md

 add modal to list item images*DONE
     add Image title to modal image
+    and close button to modal image

 product display
     image maybe carousel
     title and about
     then map.listItem

+trivets and place settings on special order rest are available add bay family